Myu-Unix/eth1_light_client_to_metamask/README.md

 This has the benefit that you do not rely on third-party infrastructure (i.e Infura) to access the Ethereum mempool.

+PR welcomed and no warranty, use it as your own risk.
+Always DYOR.

 #### Install Geth on Linux

 Get the latest Geth from https://geth.ethereum.org/downloads/ , here we are using 1.9.25